Use Our Services

 Annual User Form

-Prior to using the Center, all researchers are required to have a signed CEST User Form on record for the current academic year.
-Copies of the User Form are only available in-person at the CEST office in 152 Fitzpatrick Hall.
-This form must be filled out completely, with each statement on the form initialed by the user, and the requested contact information entirely provided.
+Prior to using the Center, all researchers are required to have a signed 2024 CEST User Form on record for the current academic year.
+This form must be filled out annually, and completely: with each statement on the form initialed by the user, and the requested contact information entirely provided.

-Before using CEST, all users must have completed Risk Management’s Laboratory Safety Training modules, and the appropriate level of Radiation training.
-At a minimum, all CEST users must complete the Radiation Awareness module in ComplyND.
+Before using CEST, all users must have completed Risk Management’s Laboratory Safety Training modules (1-3), Fire Extinguisher Training module, and the appropriate level of Radiation training that has been assigned to them from their Direct-Line supervisor.
+At a minimum, all CEST users must complete the Machine-Produced Radiation module in eNDeavor.

 Additionally, each user must be trained on the operation, care, and data export for each instrument they require.
 Trained users are required to run their analyses, take custody of their data promptly after it is generated, and clean the systems afterward.